Bitter blow: UK’s former hub in Afghanistan taken by Taliban

 Confirmation Friday that the Taliban had captured Lashkar Gah, the capital of Helmand, had particular resonance in Britain.
 The vast majority of the U.K.’s 457 casualties occurred in the province as British troops fought with American and allied NATO forces.
 The Camp Bastion complex in Helmand was the headquarters for British military operations from 2006 until 2014.

-With the Taliban advancing rapidly and now in control of around two-thirds of Afghanistan advance, questions are being raised about why the U.K. could not have remained even after the planned departure of U.S. troops by Sept.
+With the Taliban advancing rapidly and now in control of around two-thirds of Afghanistan, questions are being raised about why the U.K. could not have remained even after the planned departure of U.S. troops by Sept.
 11.

+British Prime Minister Boris Johnson is to convene an emergency meeting later Friday over the deteriorating situation in Afghanistan.

 U.S. President Joe Biden announced the timeline for the U.S. withdrawal in April, saying he was determined to end America’s longest war.
 His decision led the other nations in the NATO coalition, including the U.K., to announce their own departures, two decades after they first arrived in Afghanistan following the 9/11 attacks.